(Adopted October 2014; Updated August 2020)

 9. Investigate the feasibility of providing specialised small business legal advisors in community legal centres to give additional resources to small and home-based business to ensure access and advice about contracts, insurances and other legal matters, including those matters that stem from dealing with large business and/or government tendering.

-10. Legislate to create a level playing field for small business as we transition to the new economy created under the future Emissions Trading Scheme.
+10. Legislate to create a level playing field for small business as we transition to the new economy created under any future emissions trading scheme.

 11. Work to increase training opportunities and the take-up of new communications technologies by small business including electronic commerce to help achieve greater business opportunities in a global market.